 - 1.1.9 The ASA standards provided for this review do not describe, in enough detail, the control measures required for the safe operation and the dispatch of trains from a station.
-There are many references in the project documents reviewed relating to rail industry standards and guidance produced by the UK Rail Safety Standards Board (RSSB) on managing platform train interface and train dispatch risk. - 1.1.10 Consideration should be given by the NSW Asset Standards Authority to producing a standard which describes the required control measures, drawing on the documents produced by RSSB as necessary.
+There are many references in the project documents reviewed relating to rail industry standards and guidance produced by the UK Rail Safety Standards Board (RSSB) on managing platform train interface and train dispatch risk. - 1.1.10 The NSW Asset Standards Authority should consider producing a standard which describes the necessary control measures, drawing on the documents produced by the RSSB as necessary.